Baci-Ak/Payment-Arrangements-System/README.md

 ### Deliverables

-1. **Replicate the System's Functionality**: Produce all planned payments (from the date of the first payment) for every single arrangement in the file provided.
+1. **the System's Functionality**: Produce all planned payments (from the date of the first payment) for every single arrangement in the file provided.
 2. **Last Payment Details**: Provide the last payment date and amount, as they are crucial for the company's system.
 3. **Documentation**: Document the thought process and solution.